Best Welding Rod for Beginners to Learn On

 Smooth and easy to run, but demands proper storage and clean metal.
 Learn it after E6013 and E7014 since moisture sensitivity and metal prep add complexity that distracts from learning arc control.

-Technique Tips
+Beginner Technique Tips

 Buy 5 lbs each of E6013, E7014, and E7018 in 1/8 inch.
 Burn the E6013 first doing stringer beads on flat plate.
 Then move to E7014 and notice the stronger penetration.
 Then try E7018 and learn the tight-arc drag technique.
 Once comfortable in flat, move to horizontal, then vertical-up.

-Common Mistakes to Avoid
+Mistakes to Avoid With Beginners

 Starting with E6010 because someone online said it is the best rod.
 E6010 is a pipe welding specialist that requires DC and significant skill.
 It will frustrate and discourage a beginner.
 Starting with E7018 without understanding storage requirements leads to porosity from moisture-contaminated rods.
 Quitting after one bad experience when a different electrode would have been much easier.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.